khalidjama3223/khalidjama3223/README.md

 - 📫 Feel free to connect with me on LinkedIn to stay updated with my latest AI content. https://www.linkedin.com/in/khalid-jama-a7a42822a/

-🌱 I'm currently pursuing my graduate studies part-time in Computer Science with a specialization in Artificial Intelligence from Stanford University.

 🎓 I received my Bachelor's in Biomedical Engineering from the Toronto Metropolitan University.

 AI Portfolio